bibek12345/DIPC/CloudWorkshop_DIPC_1300.md

 ![](images/1300/image1300_12.JPG)

-Click the Design Tab to start designing the Source and Target Functionalities
+Click the "Design" tab to start designing the source and target functionalities

-3. Next click on “Source” and in the "Details" tab select the name of the PDB Connection that we had created.
+3. Click on “Source” and in the "Details" tab select the DB connection we will use (SALES_SRC).

 ![](images/1300/image1300_13.JPG)

-4. Next Click the "Schemas" Tab and Select SALES_SRC Schema and in the Text Area append ".kafka" to it.
-You will notice that the bottom right corner #Rule Applied Confirmation.
+4. Click the "Schemas" tab and select SALES_SRC schema; in the text area append ".kafka" to it.
+You will see on the bottom right corner "# Rule Applied" a confirmation.

 ![](images/1300/image1300_14.JPG)

-5. Next Click on the "Target"  and in the "Details" Tab select the Name of the Kafka Connection that we had created.
+5. Click on the "Target" icon;  in the "Details" tab select the Kafka connection that you just created.

 ![](images/1300/image1300_15.JPG)

-6. Next Click the "Schemas" Tab and Leave the default values as it is.
-Once this is completed, Click on Save and Run at the upper Right corner of the Screen.
+6. Click the "Schemas/Topics" tab and leave the default values as it is.
+Once this is completed, click on "Save and Run" button at the upper right corner of the screen.

 ![](images/1300/image1300_16.JPG)

-7. The job will automatically appear within the Jobs page.
+7. The job will automatically appear within the "Monitor" page.
 It will be shown like this

 ![](images/1300/image1300_17.JPG)
 ![](images/1300/image1300_18.JPG)

-Auto-refresh is on, statuses will be updated frequently.
+Auto-refresh is on, status will be updated frequently.

 ## Replicate Data Test Case Execution